<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4052188&amp;fmt=gif">

 Behavior

-Signer will be prompted to enter a one-time password code sent via SMS text message to their mobile phone.
+Signer will be prompted to enter a one-time password code sent via SMS text message to their mobile phone or voice call.

 Flow